-Except as otherwise provided in an evidence of award or by the Compensation Committee, to the extent outstanding Awards granted are assumed, converted or replaced by the resulting entity or its direct or indirect parent in the event of a Change in Control, any outstanding Awards that are subject to performance objectives will be converted by the resulting entity or its direct or indirect parent, based on whether target performance had been achieved as of the date of the Change in Control, and each Award of: (i) PSAs or Performance Units will continue to vest during the remaining performance period; (ii) RS will remain subject to the otherwise applicable vesting conditions during the restriction period; and (iv) all other Awards will remain subject to the applicable vesting conditions during the remaining vesting period, if any.
+Except as otherwise provided in an evidence of award or by the Compensation Committee, to the extent outstanding Awards granted are assumed, converted or replaced by the resulting entity or its direct or indirect parent in the event of a Change in Control, any outstanding Awards that are subject to performance objectives will be converted by the resulting entity or its direct or indirect parent, based on whether target performance had been achieved as of the date of the Change in Control, and each Award of: (i) PSAs or Performance Units will continue to vest during the remaining performance period; (ii) RS will remain subject to the otherwise applicable vesting conditions during the remaining vesting period; (iii) RSUs will remain subject to the applicable vesting conditions during the restriction period; and (iv) all other Awards will remain subject to the applicable vesting period, if any.

-Except as otherwise provided in an evidence of award or by the Compensation Committee, to the extent outstanding Awards granted are either assumed, converted or replaced by the resulting entity or its direct or indirect parent in the event of a Change in Control, if a participant's service is terminated without cause by the Company or the resulting entity or a participant resigns his or her employment for good reason (as those terms are defined in his or her employment agreement as applicable and otherwise in an evidence of award), in either case, all outstanding Awards held by the participant that may be exercised will become exercisable and restrictions with respect to outstanding Awards will lapse and become vested and nonforfeitable as set forth in an evidence of award.
+Except as otherwise provided in an evidence of award or by the Compensation Committee, to the extent outstanding Awards granted are either assumed, converted or replaced by the resulting entity or its direct or indirect parent in the event of a Change in Control, if a participant's service is terminated without cause by the Company or the resulting entity or a participant resigns his or her employment for good reason (as those terms are defined in his or her employment agreement as applicable and otherwise in an evidence of award), in either case, all outstanding Awards held by the participant that may be exercised will become exercisable and restrictions with respect to outstanding Awards will lapse and become vested and non-forfeitable as set forth in an evidence of award.

-The Board of Directors in its discretion, at or after a grant date, may: (i) provide for the cancellation of each outstanding and unexercised Option or AR with an option or base price, less than the highest price per share of common stock paid for a share of common stock in the Change in Control (or, if less, the market value per share at the time of cancellation to the extent required to avoid imposition of a tax under Section 409A of the Code) (such amount the "Transaction Consideration") in exchange for a cash payment to be made at the same time as payment is made to holders of common stock in connection with the Change in Control in an amount equal to the amount by which the Transaction Consideration exceeds the option or base price, as applicable, multiplied by the number of shares of common stock granted under the Option or AR; and (ii) provide for the cancellation of each outstanding and unexercised Option or AR with an option or base price, as applicable, equal to or more than the Transaction Consideration without any payment to the holder of such Option or AR, as applicable.
+The Board of Directors in its discretion, at or after a grant date, may: (i) provide for the cancellation of each outstanding and unexercised Option or AR with an option or base price, less than the highest price per share of common stock paid for a share of common stock in the Change in Control (or, if less, the market value per share at the time of cancellation to the extent required to avoid imposition of a tax under Section 409A of the Code) (such amount the "Transaction Consideration") in exchange for a cash payment to be made at the same time as payment is made to holders of common stock in connection with the Change in Control in an amount equal to the amount by which the Transaction Consideration exceeds the option or base price, as applicable, multiplied by the number of shares of common stock granted under the Option or AR; and (ii) provide for the cancellation of each outstanding and unexercised Option or AR, as applicable.